Vairam: Fight for Justice

 Vairam: Fight for Justice is a 2009 Malayalam film directed by M. A. Nishad under the banner of Cinema NSR India Pvt Ltd. Production controller Sanjay Padiyoor.
-The main cast includes Pasupathy, Jayasurya, Mukesh, Samvrutha Sunil, and Dhanya Mary Varghese.
-Samvrutha Sunil was first time paired with Suresh Gopi, who makes a special appearance, in the movie.
+The main cast includes Suresh Gopi, Pasupathy, Jayasurya, Mukesh, Samvrutha Sunil, and Dhanya Mary Varghese.

 Plot

 Vairam tells the story of Sivarajan who fights for justice, as he loses his daughter Vairamani who is raped and killed.
 When the law is blinded by political and monetary power, he has no other option than to hunt down Thalikkulam Josekutty who hails from an influential Achayan family in Thodupuzha.

 An investigative journalist of a popular magazine, Annie Jacob digs up the whole story, which becomes a sensation.
 An offbeat advocate Ravi Varma takes up the case for re-investigation.
 The SP of the Crime Branch, Thomas Erali IPS, investigates the crime with great zeal, and then the real truth is exposed.
 The advocate, police officer, and the journalist start the fight for justice together.
 The movie also tells a small love story between journalist Annie Jacob and advocate Ravi Varma.